 Fibroid tumors are benign (non-cancerous) growths that appear on the muscular wall of the uterus.
 They are the most common tumors of the body.
 You may hear them called other names like leiomyoma, leiomyomata, or myoma.
 They range in size from microscopic to masses that fill the entire abdominal cavity.
 In some cases, fibroids can be as large as a full term pregnancy.
 Uterine fibroids can affect women of all ages, but are most common in women ages 40 to 50.
-In most cases, there is more than one fibroid in the uterus.
-Fibroids consist of dense, fibrous tissue (hence the name ‘fibroid’) and are supplied by the uterine.
+In most cases, there are more than one fibroid in the uterus.
+Fibroids consist of dense, fibrous tissue (hence the name ‘fibroid’) and are supplied by the uterine artery.
 Occasionally fibroids may have another blood supply, especially if they are large.

 Uterine fibroids cause different symptoms depending on their number and where they are located in the uterus.

 There are 3 different locations: intramural uterine fibroids, submucosal uterine fibroids and subserosal uterine fibroids.

 Are located in the wall of the uterus and are the most common type of fibroids.
 They cause the uterus to become enlarged, and can cause pelvic pain, heavy menstrual bleeding, back pain, and pressure.
 All fibroids originate in the wall, and then often ‘migrate’ to other locations.